 The pain started while he and his family lived in Milwaukee, Wisconsin.
 Eventually, he took his current job at Sanford Health, moving to Sioux Falls, South Dakota.

-At Sanford, he met with orthopedic surgeon Jason Hurd, M.D. in March 2021, who told him some unexpected news.
+At Sanford, he met with an orthopedic surgeon in March 2021, who told him some unexpected news.

 “We discovered that I had a partial rotator cuff tear in my left shoulder,” said Soyak.